M3D3L/CanadaJobScraper/README.md

   <li>Email template from <a href="https://unlayer.com/templates">https://unlayer.com/</a></li>
   <li>The code uses the <code>template</code> variable as an HTML template for the emails.
 You can use the provided <code>email.html</code> file as a starting point, or create your own template.</li>
   <li>The code uses the <a href="https://nodemailer.com/about/">Nodemailer</a> package to send emails through Google's SMTP server.
 You will need to provide your email address and a <a href="https://myaccount.google.com/apppasswords">Google App Password</a> in order to send emails.</li>
-  <li>The code uses the <a href="https://www.npmjs.com/package/csv-parser">csv-parser</a> package to parse CSV data, and the <a href="https://www.npmjs.com/package/csv-writer">csv-writer</a> package to write CSV data.
+  <li>The code uses the <a href="https://www.npmjs.com/package/dotenv">dotenv</a> package to allow us to save our email data in a .env file
   </li>
 </ul>